atlas-bi/Sqlize-Crystal-Reports/readme.md

 ### Create Database

-There are only four db columns -
+There are two tables to create -

 ```sql
 USE [CrystalSQL]